ehough/promises/README.md

 $promise->wait();
 ```

-> PHP Fatal error:  Uncaught exception 'GuzzleHttp\Promise\RejectionException' with message 'The promise was rejected with value: foo'
+> PHP Fatal error:  Uncaught exception 'Hough\Promise\RejectionException' with message 'The promise was rejected with value: foo'

 ## Unwrapping a promise